/

 • After implementation, the CRM system is used primarily by sales staff.
 Marketing, IT, and customer service staff find using the system unintuitive and difficult.

-• Managers do not use the system regularly, but are insisting that their teams use it exclusively.
+• Managers do not use the system regularly but insist that their teams use it exclusively.

-For Company B, user adoption among sales staff may be high, but will probably be low through the rest of the organization, limiting its effectiveness and possibly even fostering continued resentment among other departments.
+For Company B, user adoption among sales staff may be high but will probably be low throughout the rest of the organization, limiting its effectiveness and possibly even fostering continued resentment among other departments.

 Setting The Right Example